 In this article, we explain the root of the problem and the reasons why auditors are concerned.
 Then, we'll demonstrate the steps you can take to avoid material deficiencies being raised on audit.
 While it will be much easier to complete these steps with Strongpoint, the process can be followed whether or not you have our software.

-If, however, you just want to see an elegant way to resolve this, skip to the end of the article to see a video demonstration of Strongpoint's capabilities.
+If, however, you just want to see an elegant way to resolve this, skip to the end of the article for a video demonstration of Strongpoint's capabilities.

 What Does 'Executing as Administrator' Mean?